280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ## Keymaps & Layers

-Most layers have been heavily influenced by [Miryoku](https://github.com/manna-harbour/miryoku/) and [home row mods](https://precondition.github.io/home-row-mods) that use [bilateral combinations](https://sunaku.github.io/home-row-mods.html) to make typing as efficient and comfortable as possible.
+The base layer uses [home row mods](https://precondition.github.io/home-row-mods) to make typing as efficient and comfortable as possible.
 To reduce hand movement, extra attention has also been given to making sure cursor, scrolling, and mouse button operations are as seamless as possible.

 Review the layer maps below to see how each one functions.
 Then either modify the keymap to fit your needs, or start using these defaults to become more familiar with them.

 Here are a few tips for a quick start:

-- When moving the trackball, the mouse layer will be automatically activated.
-When the trackball movement stops, the previous layer is activated again.

 - The bluetooth keys on the EXTRAS layer allow you to select which bluetooth pairing you want, BT-CLR clears the pairing on the selected profile.